rajivranjan007/power-Bi-sky-data/README.md

 • Summarize the Revenue & Total Miles

-• Save this Power BI file with the name SkyData
+• Save this Power BI file with the name SkyData.

 Result - At the end you will Create a new Power BI file, Hide a couple of columns, Create a table